Video Game Lives are basically how many tries a player has before a Game Over

 - Warning Forever: Gives you a choice between different kinds of lives.
 You can either have standard lives, or a timer which loses large chunks of time if you get killed.

 - Yoshi's Story: Has a special variation.
 Instead of lives, the player has 8 different Yoshis to play as (which differ in color and favorite fruit).
 There are two ways of increasing the count: finding two secret Yoshis and finding white Shy Guys, which can rescue a lost Yoshi.

 - You Only Live Once: Parodied rather savagely in this Deconstruction Game.
 As the name suggests, it's a platform game where you only have one life.
-If you try to "continue" when the nerdy protagonist dies, the game just shows his kidnapped girlfriend calling an ambulance, then the paramedics declaring him a lost cause, his death getting reported on the evening news, the Big Bad being arrested for manslaughter because of the death-trap-laden castle, and finally a memorial built on the stage where he died.
+If you try to "continue" when the nerdy protagonist dies, the game just shows his kidnapped girlfriend calling an ambulance, then the paramedics declaring him a lost cause, his death getting reported on the evening news, the Big Bad being arrested for manslaughter because of the death-trap-laden castle (or a random Mook arrested for murder), and finally a memorial built on the stage where he died.
 And on top of all that, you can never play the game again, unless you find and delete the appropriate file.